A Blog About Urbanism in the Americas and Western Europe

 In the U.S. the first steps gave shape to the Ahwanee Principles.

-In western Canada we are still lost at sea seeming oblivious to the direct connection linking good places to live and good government.
+In western Canada we are still lost at sea seeming oblivious to the direct link between good places and good government.

-In this rubric one soon realizes that Europe and the regions in the Americas settled before 1800 march to a different beat.
+In matters of urbanism it is important to recognize that Europe and the regions in the Americas settled before 1800 march to a different beat.

-There is no comparison in the urbanism of the western provinces and states, for example, and western Europe.
+There can be no direct comparison between the urbanism of the western provinces and states, for example, and western Europe.
 What works and is most enjoyable to experience in one place feels completely out of place in the other.

-Yet, in the words of Claude Lévi-Strauss quoted by Milanese architect and town planner Aldo Rossi in the early 1960s: urbanism is the defining process of human consciousness (la chose humaine par excellence).
+Yet, in the words of Claude Lévi-Strauss quoted by Milanese architect and town planner Aldo Rossi in the early 1960s: urbanism is the defining characteristic of human consciousness (la chose humaine par excellence).
+We build the places we inhabit.

-Hence the challenges of looking at the cities of western civilization in particular, and western urbanism in general, multiply when we move across the Atlantic and up and down the cordilleras.
+The challenge of looking at the cities of western civilization in particular, and western urbanism in general, multiply when we move from Western Europe across the Atlantic and up and down the cordilleras.

-Yet, a growing literature presents a more comprehensive landscape of sustainable urbanism and its connections to long traditions in western culture that extend as far as Greece and Rome probably originating in Egypt and Mesopotamia.
+Yet, a growing literature exists presenting a more comprehensive landscape of sustainable urbanism and its connections to long traditions in western culture.
+It extends from ancient Greece and Rome to origins likely had in Egypt and Mesopotamia.

 A list of books is not always a useful thing.
 Sometimes it helps to know why the titles are being recommended.

 The annotated pages of this bibliography are listed in chronological order.
-They include titles that are currently of interest professionally, or because they explain the subject matter of urbanism, and the making of the city.
+They include titles that are currently of interest professionally, or because they explain the subject matter of urbanism, the making and meaning of the places we call home.
 Read it here.